-[-p] (Optional) Preserve modification time and modes.
-(Optional) List option values and target hosts. [-q]
+[-p] (Optional) Preserve modification time and modes.[-q] (Optional) List option values and target hosts.

-(Optional) Set the maximum number of simultaneous remote copies (by default, 32). [-f < number>] [-l <user>]
+[-f < number>] (Optional) Set the maximum number of simultaneous remote copies (by default, 32). [-l < user>] (Optional) This option allows you to copy files as another user, subject to authorization

 (Optional) This option allows you to copy files as another user, subject to authorization.
 For BSD rcmd, the invoking user and system must be listed in the user's .rhosts file normal socket level time-out.